TTT-2/GluaDoc/README.md

 ## How to Set up the Webserver

+Normally you only have to drop the `SVDATA` folder into your webserver.
+If you want to change some things, you have to edit the typescript files found in the `__workspace__` and recompile them.
+The following steps explain how to do so.

 After installing node you have to navigate into the `webfiles` folder.
 Issue the command

 ```txt